 The recovery period of a lash lift may include red or itchy eyes.
 During the first 24 hours, steam rooms, saunas, and tanning beds should be avoided.
 Individuals should sleep on their backs the first night.
 Patients are advised not to get their lashes wet during the 48-hour segment of time after their lash lift.
 After 48 hours, lash lift patients can use a gentle cleanser to stroke the eyelashes in an upward direction.

-After getting lash extensions, a spoolie eyelash brush can be used for daily maintenance, but patients should avoid using waterproof mascara, eyelash curlers, eye-makeup that is oil-based, along with eye-makeup remover.
-Only professionals should remove the extensions in order to save your natural lashes.
+After getting lash extensions, a spoolie eyelash brush can be used for daily maintenance, but patients should avoid using waterproof mascara, eyelash curlers, oil-based eye-makeup, along with eye-makeup remover.
+Only professionals should remove the extensions to save your natural lashes.

 Additional Eyelash Solutions

 Beyond the mentioned above eyelash, enhancements are several other popular or new lash solutions that purport to enhance the look of lashes.